-In 2021, Pittsburgh Action Against Rape (PAAR) continued to receive case referrals from Juvenile Probation.
-Although PAAR has returned to in person services, virtual options implemented during the pandemic remain an option for clients and their families.
+CV provided 6% more people with juvenile court advocacy services from 2021 to 2022 pandemic remain an option for clients and their families.
 PAAR advocates participate in proceedings and attend Adjudicatory Hearings in-person as they happen.
 PAAR provides both in person and Telehealth services to ensure its services are accessible.
 Its crisis response remains in place, which means that victims have access to advocacy and accompaniment services in various settings.
 PAAR's text and chat line continue to supplement the 24/7 Helpline, providing victims and their families a choice in how they access support and information.